hwayne/learntla-v2/docs/beginner/tla.rst

   Spec == /\ Init /\ [][Next]_vars
           /\ \A self \in Threads : SF_vars(thread(self))

-.. todo:: Remember, ``Spec`` defines what *counts as a valid trace*.
-Fairness is an additional constraint, ruling out things like infinite stutters.
+(Remember, ``Spec`` defines what *counts as a valid trace*.
+Fairness is an additional constraint, ruling out things like infinite stutters.)

 Notice that by writing ``\A self: SF_vars(self)``, we're effectively making every thread fair.
 If we instead wrote ``\E``, we'd be saying that at least one thread is fair, but the rest may be unfair.
 If both those conditions are syntactically intuitive to you, I'd say you fully understand how pure TLA+ works.

-.. todo:: {CONTENT} A warning about how machine closure can blow up in your face

-Modeling Retry Logic
+Fairness is more useful in TLA+
 ------------------------------------

 In pluscal, we can only apply fairness conditions to labels, which correspond to top-level actions.
 In TLA+, we can apply the fairness condition to subactions, which gives us the branches of labels.